-Hoses and gauges required for this test must be capable of withstanding 5000 psi (345 bar) continuous pressure, and hydraulic flow meter capable of measuring 30 gallons per minute.
-(113 1/min) (fig. C3432) This test also checks the status of the gear pump capacities.
+Hoses and gauges required for this test must be capable of withstanding 5000 PSI (207 Bar) continuous pressure, and hydraulic flow meter capable of measuring 30 gallons per minute.
+(113 LPM) (fig. C3432) This test also checks the status of the gear pump capacities.
 Pressure fluctuations may be caused by restricted oil flow through the relief valve.
-The relief valve may need replacing when its filter is contaminated.
+The relief valve filter may need serviced as outlined in the control valve disassembly section on pages 1-9 through 1-13.

-- 1 Install the flow meter / pressure tester to the auxiliary hydraulic quick couplers.
-The female coupler attached to the loader provides the power out when the auxiliary control is engaged. (fig, C4229) Connect the flow meter and pressure gauge inlet side to match the power out of the female auxiliary coupler to prevent meter and gauge damage.
-Be sure to connect a return line to the male auxiliary hydraulic quick coupler. (fig. C4230) - 2 Start the engine and engage the auxiliary hydraulic system.
-Increase the engine speed to full operating prm.
-(See Section 7 for checking and adjusting engine speed)
+1 Install the flow meter / pressure tester to the auxiliary hydraulic quick couplers.
+The female coupler attached to the loader provides the power out when the auxiliary control is engaged. (fig, C3646) Connect the flow meter and pressure gauge inlet side to match the power out of the female auxiliary coupler to prevent meter and gauge damage.
+Be sure to connect a return line to the male auxiliary hydraulic quick coupler. (fig. C3433)

+2 Start the engine and engage the auxiliary hydraulic system.
+Increase the engine speed to full operating RPM.
+(See Section 7 for checking and adjusting engine speed to 2800 RPM plus or minus 25 RPM)